• Skip to primary navigation

 Pour the garlic yogurt over the baked eggplant and sprinkle with lot of dried mint.
 Serve with pita or naan bread.

-• Sub tomato paste in the sauce with 2 medium ripe chopped tomatoes.
+• Substitute tomato paste in the sauce with 2 medium ripe chopped tomatoes.

-• Instead of layering and baking, the broiled eggplant slices can be added to the tomato sauce and simmered for 20~30 minutes until silky and delicious.
+• You can also simmer the cooked eggplant slices in the tomato sauce for 20~30 minutes until silky and delicious.

 Borani Banjan (Afghan Layered Eggplant Dish)